The Margaret F. Williams Memorial Fellowship in Asian Art

 Mr. Tsuda, Head of the Art Research Materials and Dr. Sarai, Senior Researcher, conducted research on two eighth-century hollow lacquer sculptures, Bonten and Taishakuten in the Asian Art Museum's collection during their two-week fellowship.
 The researchers discovered that many of the structural repairs over time on the sculptures had utilized original materials.
 This finding enhances the two sculptures' intrinsic value.

-Fellows in the Asian Art Forum for Museum Directors
+Fellows in the First Asian Art Forum for Museum Directors

 In November, 2011, representatives of important museums of Asian art from Asia and the U.S. met in San Francisco for a pioneering Directors Forum organized by The Asian Art Museum of San Francisco.
 The Margaret F. Williams Memorial Fellows in Asian Art Program supported the participation of East Asian museum directors in the Forum, where they shared strategies for fostering greater global awareness of Asian art and cultures while exploring models for collaboration and partnerships among their institutions.